What is Kelley Blue Book?

 These are everyday dealers that sell different types of cars makes.

-The specifically branded dealerships, which will tend to sell other brands used cars.
+The specifically branded dealerships, which will tend to sell other brands of used cars.

 Rental agencies and fleets will send their used cars to auctions after at least one year of use.